Skip to Main Content

 Need to enter PubMed identifiers (PMIDs) for the publications.
 PMIDs can be found by searching PubMed.

 Normalized citation counts: the number of times your article was cited by other articles in the database, relative to other articles: in the field, of similar age, funded by the same organization, etc. Varies by database.
+A metric > 1.0 indicates the articles citation performance is above average.

 Where they can be found: